Asian Art Outpost

 niè pán

-These characters can also be translated as "Buddha's death and salvation" or "death of a Buddhist monk" depending on context.
+This can also be translated as “Buddha's death and salvation” or “death of a Buddhist monk,” depending on the context.
 However, this is not seen with any bad meaning.
-You could replace "death" with "moving on", as that is how it's seen in Buddhist context.
+You could replace “death” with “moving on,” as that is how it's seen in a Buddhist context.

 Namo Amitabha Buddha